Skip to main content

 International Student Scholarship (Georgetown Law) 2014-2015

-Róisín is primarily an EU lawyer and researches and works on EU law with a particular focus on privacy and data protection law and EU constitutionalism, including the intersectional of constitutional and digital rights.
-Róisín's work on EU law has been funded by the IRC and ESRC.
-The second strange of Róisín's research focuses on minority language rights, with a particular focus on regional and minority languages in the Ireland and the European Union.
+Róisín is an EU lawyer and researches and works on EU law with a particular focus on privacy and data protection law and EU constitutionalism, including the intersectional of constitutionalism and digital technologies.
+Róisín's research in EU law has been funded by the IRC and ESRC.
+The second strand of Róisín's research focuses on minority language rights, with a particular focus on regional and minority languages, and language rights more generally in Ireland and the European Union.
+Róisín's research has afforded particular attention to the rights of minority language speakers in courtroom settings, and the role of courtroom interpretation in the right to a fair hearing.
 Róisín has received funding from the SLS, SLSA, The Arts and Humanities Research Council,and the Irish Research Council & The Department of Foreign Affairs for research projects related to her research in minority language rights.
-Róisín is also interested in the intersection of law and the humanities - in particular the portrayal of law and lawyers in Irish literature.
+Róisín is also interested in the intersection of law and the humanities - in particular the portrayal of law and lawyers in literature and what this can tell us about the impacts of law on identity, language and expression.